a-r-m-i-n/dce/Documentation/UsersManual/DceContainer.rst

 DCE Container
 -------------

-A DCE Container is a new feature introduced in DCE 1.3.
-It allows you to wrap several content elements based on a certain DCE with a fluid template.
+DCE Container is a new feature introduced in DCE 1.3.
+It allows you to wrap several content elements based on a certain DCE with a Fluid template.

 This is especially useful for slider libraries (for example).
 If you want to create one content element for one slide, but you need to wrap all slides with a container <div> element, which initializes the functionality of the library.

-First you need to enable the feature:
+First, you need to enable the feature:

 .. image:: Images/dce-container.png
    :alt: DCE Container configuration